abhchand/georgia-2020-runoff-faq/README.md

 Yes!
 Advanced in Person (early) voting begins on Dec 14, 2020.

-You can find your designated polling location by logging in to your Georgia My Voter Page: https://www.mvp.sos.ga.gov/MVP/mvp.do
+You can find your designated polling location by logging in to your [Georgia My Voter Page](https://www.mvp.sos.ga.gov/MVP/mvp.do)

 ### What if I my Mail-In/Absentee never arrives or I need a new one?